-- Site preparation - Construction of pods and tourist accommodation / new buildings - Existing access to be used for construction only - Holes 1 and 2 to be used for construction hubs / parking etc.
+- Site preparation - Construction of tourist accommodation / new buildings - Existing Old Carey Gully access to be used for construction only - Holes 1 and 2 to be used for construction hubs / parking etc.

 Image 14 - Stage 2

 - Construct new function pavilion and refurbish perfumery. - Upgrade / refurbish golf course.